tantodefi/speedrunLUKSO-challenges/README.md

 👩‍🏫 The hardest part of this challenge is to build your `Vendor` to buy the tokens back.

-🧐 The reason why this is hard is the `approve()` pattern in ERC20s.
+🧐 The reason why this is hard is the permission pattern needed for token transfers.

-😕 First, the user has to call `approve()` on the `YourToken` contract, approving the `Vendor` contract address to take some amount of tokens.
+😕 First, the user has to call `authorizeOperator()` on the `YourLSP7Token` contract, authorizing the `Vendor` contract address to transfer some amount of tokens on their behalf.

 🤨 Then, the user makes a _second transaction_ to the `Vendor` contract to `sellTokens(uint256 amount)`.

-🤓 The `Vendor` should call `yourToken.transferFrom(msg.sender, address(this), theAmount)` and if the user has approved the `Vendor` correctly, tokens should transfer to the `Vendor` and ETH should be sent to the user.
+🤓 The `Vendor` should call `yourToken.transferFrom(msg.sender, address(this), amount, true, "")` and if the user has properly authorized the `Vendor`, tokens should transfer to the `Vendor` and LYX should be sent to the user.

 > 📝 Edit `Vendor.sol` and add a `sellTokens(uint256 amount)` function!

-⚠️ You will need extra UI for calling `approve()` before calling `sellTokens(uint256 amount)`.
+⚠️ You will need extra UI for calling `authorizeOperator()` before calling `sellTokens(uint256 amount)`.

-🔨 Use the `Debug Contracts` tab to call the approve and sellTokens() at first but then...
+🔨 Use the `Debug Contracts` tab to call the authorizeOperator and sellTokens() at first but then...

-🔍 Look in the `packages/nextjs/app/token-vendor/page.tsx` for the extra approve/sell UI to uncomment!
+🔍 Look in the `packages/nextjs/app/token-vendor/page.tsx` for the extra authorize/sell UI to uncomment!

 ![VendorBuyBack](./assets/sell.png)